Black Friday 2018 Sales Volumes Trending High, May Be Best Season Seen By Retailers In Years

-Sales both online and in stores are brisk so far for the 2018 Black Friday extravaganza and reports suggest that this could end up being the best season for retailers in several years.
+Sales both online and in stores are brisk so far for the 2018 Black Friday extravaganza, and reports suggest that this could end up being the best season for retailers in several years.
 Some retailers started their sales at the beginning of the week, or even earlier, but all signs point toward the weekend remaining strong.
 There are high expectations as well as for Cyber Monday and the coming week.

 CBS News notes that e-commerce sales by mid-morning on Black Friday had already looked quite impressive.
 A whopping $643 million had apparently already been spent, representing an increase of 28 percent compared to 2017.